spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/theming.md

 1. Use the ISO you produced to install Palette Edge on an Edge device.

-2. Power up the device and follow [Access Edge Management Console](./access-console.md) to access the Edge management console.
+2. Power up the device and follow [Access Local UI](./access-console.md) to access the Edge management console.

 3. Verify that the customizations you made are reflected in the user interface.